 Shopping for a new microphone?
 Then, you’ll want to understand its frequency response.
 This article will explain the basics: how it’s measured, how to interpret a frequency response chart, and how to match the frequency response of the mic to the sound source.

 Written by Matt Dobschuetz on October 3, 2014 under News

-Written by Davida Rochman on December 15, 2013 under Education
+Written by Davida Rochman on December 15, 2013 under Wireless Systems

-Written by Allison Wolcott on August 10, 2012 under Events
+Written by Allison Wolcott on August 10, 2012 under Webinars

-Written by Davida Rochman on August 1, 2008 under Education
+Written by Davida Rochman on August 1, 2008 under Live

 A Shure Educational Podcast Part two of a three-part series on wireless microphone technology.
 In this episode, we help our listeners pick the appropriate frequency for their wireless system.